Nobody, as long as he moves about among the chaotic currents of life, is without trouble

 – Alex James, musician and bass player for Blur

-During counselling he will bring clarity and sensitivity to the room.
+During counselling, Michael will bring clarity and sensitivity to the room.
 This will allow you to hear your story and come to your own conclusions.

-We all begin our relationships with love, excitement, and the hope that we’ll have a great life together.
-But we often don’t anticipate or imagine how difficult it is to be a creative couple.
+We all begin our relationships with love, excitement and fervour in the hope that we’ll have a great life together.
+But we often don’t anticipate how difficult it can be to navigate the hurdles that become obstacles to a happy and safe relationship.

 Michael has a wide range of relevant experience.
-He completed a robust and in-depth training, longer than the majority of others, qualifying at the Tavistock Centre for Couple Relationships in London (now Tavistock Relationships), the world’s leading organisation for couple psychoanalytic psychotherapy.
-Prior to returning to Johannesburg, he had consulting rooms in Harley Street, London and Marlborough, Wiltshire.
+He completed an in-depth training, longer than the majority of others, qualifying at the Tavistock Centre for Couple Relationships in London (now Tavistock Relationships), the world’s leading organisation for couple psychoanalytic psychotherapy.